 The goal of the JGSS is to encourage interdisciplinary research, conversation, and community.
 As such, we do not have requirements for research to be in a specific field of study.
 If your research - either theoretical or empirical - is focused on how games, game design, or gameplay contribute to a deeper understanding of learning, health, or humanity, you're in a good place.
 Works focused on teens are especially encouraged.
-If you're not sure about your paper's fit, you can contact Susan Rivers, the journal's editor-in-chief, at email@example.com.
+If you're not sure about your paper's fit, email us at firstname.lastname@example.org.

 How often do you publish JGSS?

 Once per year.